Career Exploration background

 PRISM Career Explorer is a highly convenient, easy to use, online resource that provides instructive, insightful information that can empower you to take control of your career exploration journey - one step at a time.

 The theory that underpins PRISM Career Explorer is simple and intuitive: - people who enjoy their jobs are normally more responsive to their work situations, perform better, and possess the drive and motivation to succeed.
-It is counterproductive for a person to perform a role that does not match his or her behavioural preferences because, not only the individual’s level of enjoyment and job satisfaction decreases, but so does job performance.
+It is counterproductive for a person to perform a role that does not match their behavioural preferences because, not only the individual’s level of enjoyment and job satisfaction decreases, but so does job performance.

 PRISM Career Explorer gives you powerful insights into the type of work that is likely to be right for you.
-It can help you to find out what your work-related interests are and what kinds of jobs you can learn to do well.
+It can help you to discover what your work-related interests are and what kinds of jobs you can learn to do well.
 It can also help you to recognise where you natural strengths are and where you might need more training and development.

 Why does PRISM Career Explorer focus on neuroscience rather than psychology?

-Some students do well in some subjects, but less well in others because these differences are grounded in individual differences in the brain.
+Some students do well in some areas, but less well in others because these differences are grounded in individual differences in the brain.
 Our genetic predispositions interact with learning experiences to give rise to a wide range of individual differences.
 We are born with certain genetic tendencies.
 As we interact with the world around us, these experiences can reinforce or counteract our genetic inclinations..

 Since genetics and experience interact to shape the brain, each person’s brain is unique.
 We have a collection of different abilities, and one person may struggle in one area, such as mathematics, and yet thrive in another, such as languages.
-Research does not support the simplistic notion that each student is either intelligent or not; rather, it recognizes that each person has a complex profile of strengths and limitations.
+Research does not support the simplistic notion that each person is either intelligent or not; rather, it recognizes that each person has a complex profile of strengths and limitations.

 There are two fundamental things that brains want: to be safe and happy.
 We use two parts of our survival machine to achieve these goals: our fear system and our pleasure system.

 It is important to remember that the fear and pleasure machinery in our brains are at work all the time.
 To achieve our brain’s desire to be safe and happy, we should start by learning about ourselves and to identify exactly what we want and what we don’t want to do.
-An easy and effective way you can do this is to use the PRISM Career Explorer system to compile a comprehensive report on your work and behavioural preferences, and to identify which work environments will enhance your personal performance.
+An easy and effective way you can do this is to use PRISM Career Explorer to compile a comprehensive report on your work and behavioural preferences, and to identify which work environments will enhance your personal performance.

-According to the Journal of Vocational Behaviour (Vol 69, No1), a significant study by Professor Terence Tracey (Arizona State University) and Professor Steven Robbins (San Diago University) involving 80,574 students enrolled in 87 colleges, showed that good grades were related to having a major that reflects a students own behavioural preference and work interests.
+According to the Journal of Vocational Behaviour (Vol 69, No1), a significant study by Professor Terence Tracey (Arizona State University) and Professor Steven Robbins (San Diago University) involving 80,574 students enrolled in 87 colleges, showed that good grades were related to having a major that reflects a student's own behavioural preference and work interests.
 Even more significantly, the research showed that such a match predicted overall GPA after five years better than ACT scores (similar to the SAT tests).
 Finally, the research showed that the results were valid irrespective of ethnic background or gender.

 Other research, summarized in 2006 by John C. Smart (University of Memphis), Kenneth A. Feldman (SUNY at Stony Brook), and Corinna A. Ethington (also University of Memphis), found that in students who showed a high degree of behavioural preference match with their majors upon entering college, the personality aspects that matched the environment were reinforced by the experience of being in the major.
 And this may be considered a sign of success.